matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 ```

 If you want to learn more about Clojure spec, you can see the web site
-clojure.org about spec, and I will be out in the hall.
+clojure.org/about/spec, and I will be out in the hall.
 We do not have
 time for questions here, but I will be out in the hall for the next
 couple of hours, and if you are interested in talking more, I would
 love to hear from you.